CataractsSkip to the navigation

 - Family history (genetics).
 A person may inherit the tendency to develop cataracts.

 - Vitrectomy.
-People older than age 50 who have had the vitreous gel removed from their eye (vitrectomy) have an increased risk of cataracts.
+People who have had the vitreous gel removed from their eye (vitrectomy) have an increased risk of cataracts.

 - Eye injury.
 Even though injury-related cataracts are rare, injury is a leading cause of cataracts in children.